 Specialist car buying services have become very popular in recent years.
 They make selling your car simple and convenient, which is great for getting rid of it quickly and easily.
 They’re also great if you don’t like the idea of haggling over the price of your pride and joy, or you’re worried about strangers coming to your house.

 Using an online offer site usually won’t get you as much money as selling the car yourself directly to the end buyer, whether online or in person.
 Just as with trading the car in at a dealer, any business putting in an online offer needs to make a profit by selling the car on to someone else.

 If you’re comfortable with the business of haggling over a price, you may do better by selling your car directly to a buyer through an ad site like Auto Trader or Gumtree.
 But beware – when you do this you must follow the golden rules about selling a used car to ensure you don’t end up getting ripped off, or worse.

-Chief among these is the payment – site like Gumtree or Auto Trader merely bring you and the seller together and leave it to the pair of you to sort out the actual sale and payment.
+Chief among these is the payment – many sites merely bring you and the seller together and leave it to the pair of you to sort out the actual sale and payment.

-Many sellers are wary of handing their bank details to buyers but you should be even more wary about accepting cash.
-Since car dealers stopped accepting cash payments, private sellers have become a prime target for money launderers.
+Private sellers may be wary of handing their bank details to buyers, but you should be even more wary about accepting cash.
+Most car dealers stopped accepting cash payments years ago, so private sellers have now become a prime target for money launderers.
 Have a look at our feature to ensure you don’t get left with no car and a load of useless fake money…

 So, let’s look through some of the best websites for selling your car.